YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

      At this time, huge pages have no effect for MM databases; the text, data, or bss segments for each process; or for process stack.

 While YottaDB recommends you configure huge pages for shared memory, you need to evaluate whether or not configuring huge pages for process-private memory is appropriate for your application.
-Having insufficient huge pages available during certain commands (for example, a JOB command - see complete list below) can result in a process terminating with a SIGBUS error.
+Having insufficient huge pages available during certain commands (for example, a `JOB <../ProgrammersGuide/commands.html#job>`_ command - see complete list below) can result in a process terminating with a SIGBUS error.
 This is a current limitation of Linux.
 Before you use huge pages for process-private memory on production systems, YottaDB recommends that you perform appropriate peak load tests on your application and ensure that you have an adequate number of huge pages configured for your peak workloads or that your application is configured to perform robustly when processes terminate with SIGBUS errors.

-The following YottaDB features fork processes and may generate SIGBUS errors when huge pages are not available - JOB, OPEN a PIPE device, ZSYSTEM, interprocess signaling that requires the services of gtmsecshr when gtmsecshr is not already running, SPAWN commands in DSE, GDE, and LKE, argumentless MUPIP RUNDOWN, and replication-related MUPIP commands that start server processes and/or helper processes.
-As increasing the available huge pages may require a reboot, an interim workaround is to unset the environment variable HUGETLB_MORECORE for YottaDB processes until you are able to reboot or otherwise make available an adequate supply of huge pages.
+The following YottaDB features fork processes and may generate SIGBUS errors when huge pages are not available - JOB, `OPEN <../ProgrammersGuide/commands.html#open>`_ a `PIPE device <../ProgrammersGuide/ioproc.html#using-pipe-devices>`_, `ZSYSTEM <../ProgrammersGuide/commands.html#zsystem>`_, interprocess signaling that requires the services of :code:`gtmsecshr` when :code:`gtmsecshr` is not already running, SPAWN commands in `DSE <./dse.html>`_, `GDE <./gde.html>`_, and `LKE <./mlocks.html>`_, argumentless `MUPIP RUNDOWN <./dbmgmt.html#rundown>`_, and `replication <./dbrepl.html>`_-related MUPIP commands that start server processes and/or helper processes.
+Should increasing the available huge pages require a reboot, an interim workaround is to unset the environment variable HUGETLB_MORECORE for YottaDB processes until you are able to reboot or otherwise make available an adequate supply of huge pages.

 Consider the following example of a memory map report of a Source Server process running at peak load: